mekkim/innersourcecommons.org-wiki/Overcome-Acquisition-based-Siloes.md

 Pattern 1: Developer level

 ## Context
-Acquisition(s) resulting in multiple cultural perspectives and different processes.
+Acquisition(s) resulting in multiple cultural perspectives.
 Developer is aware and InnerSource program environment is available to them.
 Post-acquisition, so this won't account for code decisions that were made around acquisition.

 ## Problem
 Inefficient/Duplicative development across teams because they are siloed

 ## Forces
+- Different processes in place
 - Used to different tools and reluctant to change.
 - Competing middle managers
 - Rigid timelines